-Nursing home neglect is the failure of an assisted living facility or its employees to properly care for a resident.
-This can include failing to provide food, water, or basic personal and medical care or failing to prevent falls, bedsores, and infections.
-If you or your loved one experienced neglect in a nursing home, Sokolove Law may be able to help.
+Nursing home neglect occurs when an assisted living facility fails to properly care for a resident by not providing food, water, or basic medical care as well as not preventing falls, bedsores, and infections.
+If your loved one experienced neglect in a nursing home, Sokolove Law may be able to help.

 Nursing Home Abuse and Neglect

 Nursing home neglect occurs when a resident in a nursing home, assisted living facility, or another long-term care facility is not adequately cared for by staff members.